awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_TF.md

 ```

 ### Estimator based training
-We need to create TornasoleHook and provide it to the estimator's train, predict or evaluate methods.
+We need to create SessionHook and provide it to the estimator's train, predict or evaluate methods.
 First, we need to import `smdebug.tensorflow`.
 ```
 import smdebug.tensorflow as smd
 ```
-Then create the TornasoleHook by specifying what you want
+Then create the SessionHook by specifying what you want
 to save, when you want to save them and
 where you want to save them.
 Note that for Sagemaker,
 you always need to specify the out_dir as `/opt/ml/output/tensors`.
 In the future,
 we will make this the default in Sagemaker environments.
 ```
-hook = smd.TornasoleHook(out_dir='/opt/ml/output/tensors',
+hook = smd.SessionHook(out_dir='/opt/ml/output/tensors',
                         include_collections = ['weights','gradients'],
                         save_config = smd.SaveConfig(save_interval=2))
 ```